 You can have your picture taken pushing your suitcase through the wall and stock up with merchandise from the Harry Potter shop.

-You can also book a tour of the Harry Potter Studios that starts at Kings Cross.
+You can also book a tour of the Harry Potter Studios that starts a short tube ride from Kings Cross.

-The studios are outside London in Watford, but this tour picks you up at Kings Cross, transports you to the studio and brings you back into Central London again once your fun day is over.
-Have a look here to see more details or to book.
+The studios are outside London in Watford, but this tour picks you up in Russell Square and, transports you to the studio, let’s you jump the line, and brings you back into Central London again once your fun day is over.

 11. Check Out the Lights at The Kings Cross Tunnel